rmanoh01/CellMorphology/README.md

       looking through ALL of the threshold methods to determine which is best for your dataset: capturing as many branches as possible that are connected to cell bodies, while minimizing overlap between cells.
-ThresholdCheck will give you a gallery of 25 different thresholding settings on the image you input - each image is color coded accordingly - from the [BioVoxxel
+For the Lyden lab, I've had good luck with Phansalkar, but again check all options!
+ThresholdCheck will give you a gallery of 25 different thresholding settings on the image you input - each image is color coded accordingly - from the [BioVoxxel website](https://imagej.net/plugins/biovoxxel-toolbox#threshold-check),
-      website](https://imagej.net/plugins/biovoxxel-toolbox#threshold-check),
       where you can find more information in the ThresholdCheck feature: